lucascamacho/coevo_mut_antag/README.md

 ### Running my simulations

-Some parts of my script depends on R packages that must be previous installed (see the used packages list below) and my scripts are directed to my own working directory.
+My scripts are directed to my own working directory.
 Please, remember to use your own working directory when run the simulations.
+The scripts already have an automate way of installing the required packages listed below:

 List of R packages used:
 - [ggplot2](https://ggplot2.tidyverse.org)